 The first step in securing a slot at TMW begins with registering your interest.
-TMW2018 application round starts on TMW website on September 1st, 2017.
-The programme jury, made up of leading promoters, festival organisers and music organisations in Estonia, representing virtually every genre and scene, from avant-garde to pop and from folk to classical music, select the artists from the long list of applications.
+TMW2018 application round ended on TMW website on November 1st, 2017.
+The programme jury, made up of leading Estonian and international promoters, festival organisers and music organisations, representing virtually every genre and scene, from avant-garde to pop and from folk to classical music, select the artists from the long list of applications.
 We also gather suggestions from a wide variety of people, and, like any festival, we also book some carefully selected acts in addition to ones who apply, to ensure a program of the highest and most current grade.

 Selection / programming starts right after the application deadline of November 1st 2017 and we will contact you in January 2018 by e-mail to let you know whether your act has been confirmed to the festival line-up.
 Those acts that are not selected will also receive notification by e-mail.
 Some acts will be on a reserve list until all the slots are filled.